Basilica of Saint Augustine (Annaba)

-The Basilica of Saint Augustine (بازيليكا القديس أوغسطينوس; Basilique de Saint-Augustin) is a Catholic basilica and pro-cathedral located in Annaba, Algeria.
+The Basilica of Saint Augustine (بازيليكا القديس أوغسطينوس; Basilique de Saint-Augustin) is a Catholic basilica and pro-cathedral located in Annaba (formerly known as Bonê), Algeria.
 It is dedicated to Saint Augustine of Hippo.

 History

 Construction of the basilica began in 1881 and finished on March 29, 1900, led by Abbe Pougnet.
 The church was dedicated April 24, 1914 and dedicated to Saint Augustine of Hippo.
 It was built not far from the remains of the Basilica Pacis built by Saint Augustine, where he died while the city was besieged by Vandals.
 The statue of St. Augustine in the basilica contains one of his arm bones.
 It is under the circumscription of the Diocese of Constantine.
+In 1842, a portion of Augustine's right arm (cubitus) was secured from Pavia and returned to Bonê (now called Annaba).
+It now rests in Saint Augustine's Basilica within a glass tube inserted into the arm of a life-size marble statue of Augustine.

 Architecture

 The basilica was built with stones imported from France.
 Its Carrara marble, stained glass and massive arches combine Roman, Byzantine and Moorish architecture influences.